zopefoundation/Zope/docs/zopebook/Security.rst

 Some permissions are only relevant for one type of object.
-Other permissions protect many types of objects, such as the *FTP access* and *WebDAV access* permissions which control whether objects are available via FTP and WebDAV.
+Other permissions protect many types of objects, such as the *WebDAV access* permission which controls whether objects are available via WebDAV.

 You can find out what permissions are available on a given object by going to the *Security* management tab.